codelein/prime/README.md

       * `make`

 Then after building Prime, type `prime` to test the program.
-You should be able too continue from there by following the instructions given to you.
+You should be able to continue from there by following the instructions given to you.

 ## Unusual Top-Level Directory Files